Seein' Red (Dustin Lynch song)

 "Seein' Red" is a song recorded by American country music artist Dustin Lynch.
 It was released to country radio on July 11, 2016 as the lead single from his third studio album Current Mood (2017).
 The song was written by Kurt Allison, Steve Bogard, Tully Kennedy and Jason Sever.
 "Seein' Red" gave Lynch his fourth consecutive number-one hit on the Country Airplay chart.
 It also reached numbers five and 55 on both the Hot Country Songs and Hot 100 charts respectively.
 It was certified Gold by the Recording Industry Association of America (RIAA), denoting sales of over 500,000 copies in the country.
 The song achieved similar success in Canada, peaking at number four on the Country chart.
 It received a Gold certification from Music Canada, denoting sales of over 40,000 units in that country.
 The accompanying music video for the song, directed by Adam Rothlein, is loosely based on the Foo Fighters' 2007 video for "The Pretender".

 Commercial performance

-"Seein' Red" reached number one on the Billboard Country Airplay chart in February 2017, making this Lynch's fourth consecutive number one on this chart.
-It debuted at number 79 on the Hot 100 the week of January 14.
+"Seein' Red" debuted at number 41 on the Billboard Country Airplay chart dated July 9, 2016, and number 31 on the Hot Country Songs chart the following week.
+It reached number one on the Country Airplay chart the week of February 25, 2017, making this Lynch's fourth consecutive number one on this chart, and stayed there for 35 weeks.
+That same week, it peaked at number five on the Hot Country Songs chart, remaining there for 34 weeks.
+On the Hot 100, the track debuted at number 79 the week of January 14.
 Four weeks later, it peaked at number 55 the week of February 11, staying on the chart for nine weeks.
 The song has sold 213,000 copies in the US as of March 2017.
 It was certified gold by the RIAA in the US on July 14, 2017 for 500,000 units in sales and streams.
-In Canada, it peaked at number four on the Country chart the week of February 10, and stayed on the chart for twenty-one weeks.
+In Canada, the track debuted at number 49 on the Country chart the week of November 12, 2016, and peaked at number four the week of February 10, 2017, staying on the chart for 21 weeks.
+The track received a gold certification from Music Canada on November 13, 2017.